Opening Hours: Mon - Frid : 6.00 am - 17.00 pm, Saturday-Sunday Closed

 Adequacy and sustainability of food availability and access

 7. The concept of adequacy is particularly significant in relation to the right to food since it serves to underline a number of factors which must be taken into account in determining whether particular foods or diets that are accessible can be considered the most appropriate under given circumstances for the purposes of article 11 of the Covenant.
 The notion of sustainability is intrinsically linked to the notion of adequate food or food security, implying food being accessible for both present and future generations.
-The precise meaning of “adequacy” is to a large extent determined by prevailing social, economic, cultural, climatic, ecological and other conditions, while “sustainability” incorporates the notion of long-term availability and accessibility.

 Enabling Environment